Vaillant Boiler leaking water

 A Worcester boiler leaking water is usually from one of three parts which will need to be replaced to stop the leaking:

-• Flow turbine adapter on the right hand side
+• Flow turbine adapter on the right-hand side

-• Flow unit left hand block
+• Flow unit left-hand block

 • Right hand block return unit

-Worcester boiler flow turbine adaptor leaking
+Worcester boiler flow turbine leaking

 Flow turbine adaptor leaking